Partner: Bianca Garavaglia – Sector: Health – Country: Italy – Place: Milan – Year: 2019 – Project Status: Concluded – Type: AMI

 The Youth Project of the Pediatric Cancer section of the IRCCS Foundation, National Cancer Institute of Milan, was created in 2011 by the Bianca Garavaglia Association for adolescent cancer patients with the aim to create a new, specific medical and cultural organizational model that aims at not only dealing with the illness but also the life of the young patients by bringing normalcy, their creativity, strength and beauty into the hospital.

 Adolescent cancer patients often experience particularly problematic situations that are not dealt with adequately as regards their clinical and psychological needs.
 They end up in “no man’s land”, caught between child and adult oncology.

-The Condominy artistic project, within the Youth Project, aims to combat the serious physical and social isolation experienced by adolescent cancer patients by building a condominium on a virtual platform composed of various rooms created from their individual concepts of the “ideal room”.
-Each “tenant” has a wooden box (a DIY kit that is sent also to those confined to their homes and unable to go to the Institute) inside of which they mount their rooms through writing, images, songs, drawings and objects.
+The Condominy artistic project, conceived by an artist, aims to combat the serious physical and social isolation experienced by adolescent cancer patients by building a condominium on a virtual platform composed of various rooms created from their individual concepts of the “ideal room”.

 The images, graphics, audio, symbols, drawings, photographs and text contained in this website cannot be used, reproduced or published in any form and/or by any means and/or by any channel, entirely or in part, by third parties without express prior written authorisation from the Foundation.